Pandora and the Flying Dutchman (1951) - full transcript

 had been discovered.

-There would be plenty of
+There will be plenty of

-noise about it soon enough.
+noise about it soon enough,

-He was sure of that.
+he was sure of that.

 But no one would connect him

-with it, no one except pandora.
+with it, no one except Pandora.

 Pandora's attention returned